 Maddy Kramer | Founder

 Maddy was born in LA and raised in Argentina & Miami.
-She is currently working as a Sr. Art Director at Saatchi & Saatchi NY, where she was part of the team behind “It’s a Tide Ad” campaign.
-She has been working in advertising for the past seven years for both general and US Hispanic markets.
+She is currently working as an ACD Art Director at Anomaly NY.
+Before joining Anomaly she was part of Saatchi NY, where she was part of the team behind “It’s a Tide Ad” campaign.
+Last year maddy was named "The Next Creative Leader" by the One Show & 3% conference.

 Laura Visco | Founder